INTERVIEWS BY JAMESON PARKER

 When it comes to purchasing a custom saddle, it’s important your investment fits your horse.
 Here, eight of the world’s top saddlemakers share their insights on the art and science of saddle fit.
-Continued from the November 2009 issue of Western Horseman.

 A saddle is the most important and expensive piece of tack a horseman can buy.
 Even a plain production saddle made by a reputable American company will start at around $1,000.
 A custom saddle, even a rough-out, will start at well over twice that if made by a young or lesser-known maker, while an established, well-known maker can set his base price pretty much where he wants, assuming he’s still taking orders at all.